hfg-gmuend/openmoji/FAQ.md

 OpenMoji FAQ
 ========

-### 🤔: How to use OpenMoji in my app / website / book / ad / video / project?
-What's the license of OpenMoji?
+### 🤔: What's the license of OpenMoji for app / website / book / ad / video ... projects?

 Thank you for wanting to use OpenMoji in your project!
 OpenMoji is published under the Creative Commons Share Alike License 4.0 ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)).
 This means you are free to: